-- At the ribbon-cutting, the plant's manager specifically noted that federal funds from are helping drive demand for the products they manufacture in Brandon.
-The facility can qualify for the Advanced Manufacturing Tax Credit (45X), and its customers qualify for other IRA tax credits. - As part of its Brandon manufacturing, Marmen is working with local high schools and technical colleges to build a pipeline of welders and offering internships in the trades. - In 2025, enCore Energy released its preliminary economic assessment (PEA) for its proposed Dewey-Burdock uranium production facility in Edgemont, SD, which will create up to 80 jobs.
-Once built, this facility would qualify for the Advanced Manufacturing Tax Credit (45X). - The project is expected to produce about 1 million pounds of uranium per year, an American source of fuel for the nation's nuclear energy, helping the United States strengthen its energy security.
+- At the ribbon-cutting, the plant's manager specifically noted that federal funds from are helping drive demand for the products they manufacture in Brandon. - As part of its Brandon manufacturing, Marmen is working with local high schools and technical colleges to build a pipeline of welders and offering internships in the trades. - In 2025, enCore Energy released its preliminary economic assessment (PEA) for its proposed Dewey-Burdock uranium production facility in Edgemont, SD, which will create up to 80 jobs. - The project is expected to produce about 1 million pounds of uranium per year, an American source of fuel for the nation's nuclear energy, helping the United States strengthen its energy security.
 The company estimates that this project will provide \$9 million in payroll annually in the local communities.

-What would the "Big, Beautiful Bill" mean for South Dakota's energy?
+What will the "Big, Beautiful Bill" mean for South Dakota's energy?